designly1/gptagent/README.md

 ```

 If you reply with `1`, the assistant will call the `get` tool to fetch the selected page and then call `check_weather` for Paris.
 The final answer will include both textual information and the current temperature.

+You can run the agent in interactive mode or supply a query directly on the command line to get an immediate response.

 Conversation history is saved to `data/history.json` and is automatically loaded for subsequent questions.
 To clear the history, delete that file.
 To enable verbose debugging of tool calls, set `DEBUG=1` in your `.env` file; log messages will be written to `debug.log`.